 Statement of Need (15):

-Describe the network area you are proposing to serve including the towns or counties you plan to serve
+Describe the network area you are proposing to serve including the towns or counties you plan to serve.

 Describe the need for this Regional Prevention Network using recent data, and the level of planning and collaboration with the current Regional Prevention Partnerships (RPP) in your proposed catchment area.

-Describe any special sub-populations you plan to serve (low socioeconomic status, LGBTQ, military families, minority, etc.) and the data that supports this focus
+Describe any special sub-populations you plan to serve (low socioeconomic status, LGBTQ, military families, minority, etc.) and the data that supports this focus.

 Approach/Workplan (25): In this section, provide an outline and description of your approach and plan to accomplish the expectations outline in the RFP.
 Responses should address the following: